muan/emoji/README.md

 #### Please contribute :pray:

+**As of 2015/07/10, the emoji keyword library has been migrated to its own repository [muan/emojilib](https://github.com/muan/emojilib).**

 There are almost 900 emoji, more keywords let you find emoji more easily.
-Go to [`emojis.json`](https://github.com/muan/emoji/blob/gh-pages/emojis.json) for the list of emoji & keywords.
+Go to [`emojis.json`](https://github.com/muan/emojilib/blob/gh-pages/emojis.json) for the list of emoji & keywords.